yuvrajsingh2/yuvrajsingh2/README.md

 Greetings!
-I'm Yuvraj Singh, Research Assitant at Climate Change Research Centre, UNSW and a Computer Science Honours student at UNSW currently writing my thesis.
+I'm Yuvraj Singh, Research Assistant at Climate Change Research Centre, UNSW as a part of the ARC Center of Excellence Climate Extremes office.
+Research Assistant at Biological Science School, UNSW as a part of the Clean Air Schools project and a Computer Science Honours student at UNSW currently writing my thesis on Concept Learning Neural Networks.

 Fascinated by machine learning, building software, making usable front-ends, scaling back-ends.
+Massive advocate for the power of generative AI and prompting.

-Always down to chat about anything neural nets, systems, dogs, meditation and space.
+Always tinkering with the latest and greatest in the AI space.
+Always down to chat about anything neural nets, climate, dogs, meditation and space.

 Love working with:
   - Python (Loves pyTorch)
   - R